 The most convenient way to get around Raleigh is to rent a car.
 You’ll be able to travel on your own schedule.
 Traffic can be busy and parking tough, so drive between peak hours for an easier time.
 When you’re in town, take the local bus and trolley service, which are run by Capital Area Transit on a routine schedule.
 To get beyond Raleigh, look into taking an Amtrak train or a Greyhound bus.

 Lake Wheeler: More than 60 acres of parkland is enough to satisfy any nature lover booking flights to Raleigh.
 Whether you’re in the mood to sail, row, or kayak, the waters here are absolutely beautiful, not to mention tempting.
 If you’re looking to fish, then this is the place to reel them in hook, line, and sinker.
 From sunrise to sunset, people are on the water, or on land hiking, trekking, and wandering.
-If you book flights to Raleigh in the summer, then be sure to catch one of the open air concerts for just five dollars.
+If you book flights to Raleigh in the summer, then be sure to catch one of the open air concerts for just US$5.